Jill Walsh (cyclist)

-Jill Walsh (born June 19, 1963) is an American Paralympic cyclist.
+Jill Walsh (born June 19, 1963) is an American para-cyclist.
+She is a three-time medalist at the Paralympic Games and a two-time gold medalist at the Parapan American Games.

+Career

 At the 2016 Summer Paralympics, she won a silver medal in the women's time trial T1–2 category and the women's road race T1–2 category.

+Walsh represented the United States at the 2020 Summer Paralympics in the women's road race T1–2 event and won a bronze medal.
+She also competed in the women's road time trial T1–2 event where she finished in fourth place.

 Personal life

 Walsh was born in Rochester, New York on June 19, 1963.
 She is married to Greg Walsh and they have three children.